quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 guestbook_url = <http endpoint for the sample application>
 ```

+!!!
+Note
-__It may take a few minutes for the guestbook service to launch and the load balancer to become available.
-During that time you may get HTTP 503 errors when making HTTP requests against the load balancer URL.__
+  It may take a few minutes for the guestbook service to launch and the load balancer to become available.
+During that time you may get HTTP 503 errors when making HTTP requests against the load balancer URL.

 Terraform will set up the entire environment for you and then output a link to the application's load balancer.

 ### What's happening
-Terraform using the AWS provider, provisions a new DynamoDb Table (with the name you have configured) and configures environment variables for the layer0 application to use the newly provisioned table, and deploys the application into a Layer0 environment using the Layer0 provider.
+Terraform using the AWS provider, provisions a new DynamoDB Table (with the name you have configured) and configures environment variables for the Layer0 application to use the newly provisioned table, and deploys the application into a Layer0 environment using the Layer0 provider.

-Looking at excerpt of [layer0.tf](https://github.com/quintilesims/layer0-examples/blob/master/guestbook-db/layer0.tf) file, we can see the following definitions:
+Looking at an excerpt of [layer0.tf](https://github.com/quintilesims/layer0-examples/blob/master/guestbook-db/layer0.tf) file, we can see the following definitions:

 ```
-resource "aws_dynamodb_table" "guestbook" {
+resource "aws_DynamoDB_table" "guestbook" {
   name           = "${var.table_name}"
   read_capacity  = 20
   write_capacity = 20